Alien4042x/BetterLaunchpad/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please fork the repo, create a branch, and open a Pull Request.

 ### Development Setup